Blog · Analysis · Last reviewed June 23, 2026

 A serious governance standard for AI weather forecasting should treat forecasts as public-interest infrastructure.

 First, keep model plurality.
 Operational agencies should compare learned models against physics-based models, ensembles, forecaster analysis, and observational updates.
-A single model should not become the hidden weather oracle.
+No high-stakes public warning should depend on a single learned model without forecaster review, model comparison, and live observational checks.

 Third, preserve provenance.
-Forecast products should record model version, initialization data, training lineage where available, post-processing, human modifications, and the path from model output to public warning.
+Forecast products should record model version, initialization data, training lineage where available, post-processing, human modifications, downstream product lineage, and the path from model output to public warning.
+For public agencies, that record belongs in a usable AI register or change log, not only in an internal ticket system.

 Fourth, protect public data and public capacity.
 Weather prediction has always depended on shared observation networks and international exchange.
 Public agencies should avoid becoming dependent on closed systems whose failure modes, update cycles, or licensing terms they cannot control.